 But don’t get obsessed about getting every detail right in your business plan.
 You don’t even need to write a traditional 100-page business plan.
 Instead, do your research and create a one-page business plan.

 For insights and free downloadable business plan templates, read this definitive guide to writing a business plan.

 Hire an experienced business attorney

-That’s why an attorney specializing in transportation safety compliance will be so valuable to your business.
+That’s why an attorney specializing in transportation safety compliance will be valuable to your business.

 They can advise you on best practices as you establish your trucking company.
-And, they’ll understand the legal details if you should ever find yourself in trouble with the DOT or FMCSA.
+And they’ll understand the legal details if you ever find yourself in trouble with the DOT or FMCSA.